espocrm/documentation/docs/administration/jobs.md

 ### Cron

 Cron is easy to configure.
-It's supported by most of hosting providers.
+It's supported by most hosting providers.

 See how to configure cron [here](server-configuration.md#setting-up-crontab).

-In Unix systems cron is supposed to be run not more often than once a minute.
+In Unix systems, cron is supposed to be run not more often than once a minute.
 It's possible to overcome this limitation with the following trick.

 Add multiple lines in crontab with delays in seconds: